-- Identity information such as full name is imperative in a case, this allows the investigator to perform a skip trace to find out the latest information on a subject.
+- Identity information such as full name is imperative in a case, this allows researcher to perform a skip trace to find out the latest information on a subject.

 - Details such as the target’s physical appearance, daily habits, vehicle, job or any known details can help to locate the person.

-- A Social Security number helps an investigator to perform a skip trace to find the latest information on a subject to find out their whereabouts.
+- A Social Security number helps an researcher to perform a skip trace to find the latest information on a subject to find out their whereabouts.

-- Relative’s names, close friends or family, past boyfriends or girlfriends also allow an investigator to further question and take statements to discover information to locate s subject.
+- Relative’s names, close friends or family, past boyfriends or girlfriends also allow an researcher to further question and take statements to discover information to locate s subject.

-- Occupation information reveals employment information for an investigator to perform surveillance from to possible find out where a subject may live.
-This also allows the investigator to question past employers to find out further information help locate the person.
+- Occupation information reveals employment information to find out where a subject may live.
+This also allows the researcher to question past employers to find out further information help locate the person.

 - Criminal history, conviction or arrest can sometimes reveals a person’s whereabouts as far as addresses they were served or arrested at.